According to famed psychologist Richard S. Lazarus, hope is a vital coping mechanism that helps us ward off despair, helplessness, and depression.

 Basically, it’s pure of heart and heartwarming and came in at #2 on our list of All Emmet Otter’s Jug Band Christmas Songs Ranked.

 Songs for Healing and Hope

-A lot of time when hope falters, there’s a reason for it, like big changes, disappointments or losses coming into our lives.
+A lot of time when hope falters, there’s a reason for it, like big changes, disappointments or losses casting shadows over our lives.

-These next songs are about finding hope in times of change when a little healing is needed.
+These next songs are about finding hope in times of change when a little healing would go a long way.

 Often discounted as a Christmas song (It’s not!
 It’s a simile!) and released as a Christmas song by Dolly, “Hard Candy Christmas” is really a song about tough times and the possibilities that come with unexpected change.

 8) Always Tomorrow – Gloria Estefan